Glank/chess/README.md

   To build you just need to run make:

     make chess
+    make openings

+  The first command builds the chess main program, the second generates the opening book from the game database.

-  It has only ever been built on Ubuntu 12.04 64 bit.
+  It has only ever been built on Ubuntu 12.04 64 bit, so... good luck on any other machine.

 Usage
 -----